Dr. Hendelzaltz Jonathan

 Sociocultural influences over body image (religion, media etc.')

-I am a senior lecturer at the School of Behavioral Sciences at The Academic College of Tel Aviv Yaffo (MTA).
-I also have an appointment as an adjunct associate professor of psychology in the Psychiatry Department at the University of Michigan.
-I hold a B.A in Psychology and M.A and a Ph.D. in clinical psychology, all from the Tel-Aviv University.
+Dr. Hendelzaltz is a senior lecturer at the School of Behavioral Sciences at The Academic College of Tel Aviv Yaffo (MTA).
+He also has an appointment as an adjunct associate professor of psychology in the Psychiatry Department at the University of Michigan.
+He holds a B.A in Psychology and M.A and a Ph.D. in clinical psychology, all from the Tel-Aviv University.

-I maintain an active research program expressed in personal work, significant collaborations (Both nationally and internationally) and research mentoring of undergraduate as well as graduate level students.
-My research program revolves around my clinical experience and is greatly influenced by these activities.
-I have many research interests but most of my work regards transition to parenthood with a special interest in the peripartum period.
-I'm interested in how personality variables of resilience and vulnerability as well as factors associated with delivery are influencing postpartum psychopathology in general and bonding with the infant in particular.
-I have a special interest in programs supporting the parenting of high risk families studying group interventions for mothers and fathers.
+He maintains an active research program expressed in personal work, significant collaborations (Both nationally and internationally) and research mentoring of undergraduate as well as graduate level students.
+His research program revolves around his clinical experience and is greatly influenced by these activities.
+He has many research interests but most of his work regards transition to parenthood with a special interest in the peripartum period.
+He is interested in how personality variables of resilience and vulnerability as well as factors associated with delivery are influencing postpartum psychopathology in general and bonding with the infant in particular.
+He has a special interest in programs supporting the parenting of high risk families studying group interventions for mothers and fathers.

-I'm also interested in sociocultural influences over body image.
-Specifically, I study how religion as well as media are associated with both negative and positive body image.
+He is also interested in sociocultural influences over body image.
+Specifically, he studies how religion as well as media are associated with both negative and positive body image.

-I'm an active supervising clinical psychologist and a lecturer of clinical practice courses as well as more general courses in psychology.
-I see my professional work as a clinical psychologist, teacher in the undergraduate and graduate programs and researcher activities as sustaining and nurturing each other.
-I serve as an ad-hoc reviewer for several academic journals and I present my work in international conferences as well as academic journals.
+He is an active supervising clinical psychologist and a lecturer of clinical practice courses as well as more general courses in psychology.
+He sees his professional work as a clinical psychologist, teacher in the undergraduate and graduate programs and researcher activities as sustaining and nurturing each other.
+He serves as an ad-hoc reviewer for several academic journals and he presents his work in international conferences as well as academic journals.